twostraws/Unwrap/CONTRIBUTING.md

 The `User` group contains three files, all of which combine together to make the `User` class.
 This is a singleton because there can only ever be one user, and it’s shared across the app.
 This class is split into three files mainly to make it easier to understand – this one class handles everything to do with user data, so there’s a lot to it.

 Finally, outside all the groups, is the main tab bar controller responsible for setting up the coordinators in each of its five tabs.
-You’ll also see Swift42.swift, which contains a number of shims that let me use some Swift 4.2 code inside Swift 4.1, and Unwrap.swift, which is a tiny enum containing some static constants that are used throughout the app.
+You’ll also see Unwrap.swift, which is a tiny enum containing some static constants that are used throughout the app.

-**Note:** Along with mostly removing Swift42.swift, when we migrate to Xcode 10 we’ll be able to use the Large Title style for attributed strings in Interface Builder.
-This is absent in Xcode 9.4, so Heading 1 is used in lieu.

 ## Navigation